How to Set Short-Term and Long-Term Financial Goals

 • Look into different insurance policies.
 Depending on your needs, you may need to get health insurance, home insurance, car insurance, disability insurance, etc. But don’t just agree to whatever your insurance agent tells you!
 Educate yourself on the different plans and coverage.

 • Align your personal and financial goals.
 What are your dreams?
-Buy a home, travel around the world, start a business, retire early?
+Buy a home, travel around the world, start a business, and retire early?
 Set priorities, find out how much you need to make it happen, and plan how to raise it—whether it’s through savings, investment, or increasing your income.

 Long-Term Financial Goals

 • Retirement.
-Experts suggest allocating about 15% of your pay check into a retirement instrument like 401k or IRA.
+Experts suggest allocating about 15% of your paycheck into a retirement instrument like 401k or IRA.
 You may also want to look into other investment instruments, which will help you grow your money and beat inflation.

 • Multiple income streams.
 As you grow older, you may have bigger financial responsibilities: putting children through school, paying off a mortgage, higher medical bills, etc. Part of long-term financial goals is finding ways to earn beyond your monthly paycheck.

 • Estate planning.
-It’s not the most pleasant financial goal to think about, but preparing these long term financial goals ahead of time can help make sure that your wishes are carried out, and avoid conflict or confusion among family members.
+It’s not the most pleasant financial goal to think about, but preparing these long-term financial goals ahead of time can help make sure that your wishes are carried out and avoid conflict or confusion among family members.

 • Set deadlines.
-It will be easier to monitor your progress, and think of alternatives if you realize that you won’t be able to raise enough money for an important expense.
+It will be easier to monitor your progress and think of alternatives if you realize that you won’t be able to raise enough money for an important expense.

 • Do the numbers.
-Research on how much something will cost, so you have a more realistic idea of how much you need to save, and how much time you have to save for it.
+Research on how much something will cost, so you have a more realistic idea of how much you need to save and how much time you have to save for it.

-Plan for Emergency Expenses
+Plan For Emergency Expenses

 You can’t control everything in life.
-A family member gets hospitalized, a storm can damage your crop, your house may need expensive repairs—and suddenly you’re faced with a huge expense, and only one or two days to find the money to pay for it.
+A family member gets hospitalized, a storm can damage your crop, your house may need expensive repairs, and suddenly you’re faced with a huge expense, and only one or two days to find the money to pay for it.

-Raise Emergency Money with a Title Loan
+Raise Emergency Money With A Car Title Loan

 Title loans are short-term loans that let you use your vehicle title as collateral.
 You can borrow up to $15,000, depending on your vehicle model and condition.

-You can use any vehicle to get a title loan: car, truck, van, motorcycle, SUV or RV.
+You can use any vehicle to get a title loan: car, truck, van, motorcycle, SUV, or RV.
 It has to be registered under your name and be fully paid.
 It should also be lien-free, which means that it has no outstanding loans or judgments against it.

-Benefits of Title Loans
+Benefits Of Title Loans

 • You do not need a high credit score.
-Even if you have a bad credit history, or have no credit history at all, you are eligible for a car title loan.
+Even if you have a bad credit history or have no credit history at all, you are eligible for a car title loan.

-• Fast, simple and convenient application.
-The best title loan providers such as Southwest Title loans make it so easy to take out a title loan.
+• Fast, simple, and convenient application.
+The best title loan providers, such as Southwest Title Loans, make it so easy to take out a title loan.
 You do not have to present a lot of documents, and the process only takes 30 minutes.

 • Continue using your car.
 You only have to present the title and the vehicle for inspection.
 After the loan is approved, you can get the cash and keep your car.

-How to Apply for Title Loans Online
+How To Apply For Title Loans Online

-You can call us at our office, or start the title loan process online.
+You can call us at our office or start the title loan process online.

 • Go to the website and fill out the online inquiry form.